JETREJO/people-and-cats/README.md

 bun dev
 ```

-Now, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Now, open [http://localhost:3000/people-and-cats](http://localhost:3000/people-and-cats) with your browser to see the result.

+You can also view the application from the Vercel domain by entering: [https://people-and-cats-ajqgth6t4-javier-trejos-projects.vercel.app/people-and-cats] (https://people-and-cats-ajqgth6t4-javier-trejos-projects.vercel.app/people-and-cats)